Explosions rock Crimea in suspected Ukrainian attack - The Boston Globe

-KYIV, Ukraine (AP) — Explosions and fires ripped through an ammunition depot in Russia-annexed Crimea on Tuesday in the second suspected Ukrainian attack on the peninsula in just over a week, forcing the evacuation of more than 3,000 people.
+KYIV, Ukraine — Explosions and fires ripped through an ammunition depot in Russian-occupied Crimea on Tuesday in the second suspected Ukrainian attack on the peninsula in just over a week, forcing the evacuation of more than 3,000 people.

 Ukraine stopped short of publicly claiming responsibility for any of the blasts, including those that destroyed nine Russian planes at another Crimean air base last week.
-Russia seized Crimea from Ukraine in 2014 and has used it to launch attacks against the country in the war that began nearly six months ago.
+Russia seized the Crimean Peninsula in 2014 and has used it to launch attacks against Ukraine in the war that began nearly six months ago.

 Advertisement

 Videos posted on social media showed thick columns of smoke rising over raging flames in Mayskoye, and a series of explosions could be heard.
-The Russian Defense Ministry said the fires damaged a power plant, power lines, railroad tracks and apartment buildings.
+The Russian Defense Ministry said a power plant, electrical lines, railroad tracks, and apartment buildings were damaged.

+“We came out to take a look and saw clouds of smoke coming from the cowshed where the military warehouses are," said resident Maksim Moldovskiy.
+"We stayed there until about 7-8 a.m.
+Everything was exploding — flashes, fragments, debris falling on us.
+Then the emergency guys came and said they were evacuating everybody.”

 Crimea’s regional leader, Sergei Aksyonov, said two people were injured and more than 3,000 evacuated from two villages.